polykuzin/polykuzin/README.md

 ### Privet!
 My name is Paul 👋

-I’m an iOS developer, writer and public speaker.
-I'm the creator of [Knit it](vk.com/mnkuzin), I currently work as a Senior Software Engineer at Calm.
+I’m an iOS developer, blogger and public speaker.
+I'm the creator of [Knit it](vk.com/mnkuzin), I currently work as a Middle Software Engineer at Moscow Metro.

 - 📱  I’m currently working on "Knit it" app, that will be on public this year.
 - 🤓  I’m currently learning how to fix bugs fix bugs found by testers (omg).